 The Behavioral Health Plan for Children was informed by input from many diverse families, service providers, and stakeholders at open forums, facilitated discussions, and community conversations held across the state.
 Information and links to activities used to collect input are found in Archived Work below.

-Implementation of the plan is overseen by the Behavioral Health Plan Implementation Advisory Board, appointed by DCF, and led by three tri-chairs.
+Implementation of the plan is overseen by the Behavioral Health Plan Implementation Advisory Board, appointed by DCF, and led by two co-chairs.
 The recommendations from three Behavioral Health Plan Implementation Workgroups are reviewed by the Advisory Board and inform its annual progress reports to the Connecticut General Assembly.

 Plan Highlights